InsightSoftwareConsortium/GetYourBrainTogether/HCK03_2024_UNC_Hybrid/README.md

 collaboration aims to **create reproducible, open source resources** that enable discovery of the structure and function of brains.

-There are three components to the hackathon.
+There are three components to the hackathons.

-1. **Tutorial** sessions share how to work with open source registration tools, open access datasets, or neurodata archives.
+1. **Tutorial** sessions share computational and biological knowledge around open source registration tools, open access datasets, or neurodata archives.
 2. **Birds-of-a-Feather (BOF) Breakout** sessions enable participants interested in collaborating to work on relevant topics.
 3. Each hackathon generates a **Reproducible Resource** for registration and analysis of neuroimaging datasets.

 ## When, where, how much?